qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

-From many parts of the layer properties dialog (and also from many other dialogs), there are some features you`ll often encounter.
+From many parts of the layer properties dialog (and also from many other dialogs), there are some features you'll often encounter.
 Some of them are presented below.

 .. _color-selector: